Advising

 Mentorship

-MPS scholars - The MPS Scholars program supports all students majoring or intending to major in math or the physical sciences.
+MPS Scholars - The MPS Scholars program supports all students majoring or intending to major in math or the physical sciences.
 MPS provides undergraduate as well as faculty mentors to guide students.
 They also host networking events to motivate students to find research opportunities in academia and the industry.
 The annual MPS retreat provides students with the environment to be inspired and learn how to pursue their aspirations.

 Physics Directed Reading Program - This program aims to provide undergraduates with the opportunity to explore fields in physics not typically discussed in the standard curriculum.
 Students are paired with a graduate student and will delve into fields like biophysics, geophysics, gravitational physics, plasma physics, and much more!
 This is a great program to explore your interests.